undisciplined-ai/FINAN6520/README.md

 - Keep function names/signatures consistent with breadcrumbs.
 - Use only concepts covered so far when completing homework.
 - Prefer small, targeted changes; avoid refactors unrelated to the weekly task.
+- Code comments: Do not add commentary beyond what the template/instructions provide.
+Only include additional comments when explicitly requested.
+Extra lines beginning with `#` are highly discouraged and may cause checker failures.

 ## Notes for Future Weeks